 Such consequences are to be expected when we so blatantly violate Tolstoy’s law.
-If all human beings are to be handled with love, we may expect that a culture that practices the kind of mishandling I have described will enter into a spiral that dehumanizes the punishers as well as those punished.
+If all human beings are to be treated with love, we may expect that a culture that practices the kind of mistreatment I have described will enter into a spiral that dehumanizes the punishers as well as those punished.
 This spiral must be broken.
 However, before reflecting on how to break this spiral, we must look more closely at the theology that undergirds it.

 Thanks for this extremely valuable perspective.
 It ahould be obvoius that our current methods are making matters worse.
 We need to understand what our choices are creating.
 Then have the courage to make better choices.